Beyond Detection: Exploring Evidence-based Multi-Agent Debate for Misinformation Intervention and Persuasion: Our Framework

 \subsection{Architectural Overview}

 Figure~\ref{figure2} presents the architecture of ED2D.
 The framework builds upon the five-stage debate structure: Opening Statement, Rebuttal, Free Debate, Closing Statement, and Judgment.
-At the core of the system is the Agent Layer, which consists of two debating teams—Affirmative and Negative—each composed of four agents.
-These agents are assigned domain-specific profiles relevant to the input claim and are fixed to either a "True" or "Fake" stance.
-Each team collaboratively constructs arguments to support or refute the claim’s veracity.
+At the core of the system lies the Agent Layer, comprising two debating teams—the Affirmative and the Negative—each consisting of four agents.
+These agents are assigned domain-specific profiles relevant to the input and are fixed to either a “True” or “Fake” stance.
+Within each team, agents collaborate to construct coherent arguments that support or refute the veracity of the claim.

-The debate is evaluated by a panel of judge agents, who observe the full dialogue and score it across five dimensions: Factuality, Source Reliability, Reasoning Quality, Clarity, and Ethical Considerations.
-Each dimension is assessed using a complementary scoring scheme, where paired scores sum to seven, ensuring that no tie can occur.
+The debate is evaluated by a panel of judge agents, who observe the full dialogue and score it across five dimensions: Factuality, Source Reliability, Reasoning Quality, Clarity, and Ethical Considerations.Each dimension is evaluated using a complementary scoring scheme in which paired scores sum to seven, thereby precluding any possibility of a tie.
 The aggregated scores result in a definitive classification of the claim as either REAL or FAKE.

 The Orchestrator Layer governs the overall debate process, assigning roles, scheduling turns across the five structured stages, and maintaining a compressed shared dialogue memory.
-To address the context length limitations of LLMs, it performs stage-wise context compression, distilling salient content into concise summaries that guide subsequent reasoning stages.
+To mitigate the context-length limitations of LLMs, the system performs stage-wise context compression, distilling salient information into concise summaries that guide subsequent reasoning stages.
 This mechanism ensures continuity and coherence throughout the multi-turn debate.